kakashihatakesh6/apex-chart/README.md

 ## Features

 •	Frontend development using ReactJS, Next JS, Tailwind for creating interactive, intuitive and responsive UI. <br>
-•	SWAPI implementation using Axios. <br>
+•	API implementation using Axios. <br>
 •	Custom Card for showing star wars related information such as movies, characters, planets. <br>
 •	Responsive and intuitive UI for across devices such as desktop and mobile. <br>
 •	Create efficient and hightly optimized react components. <br>